fex42/klipper-config/README.md

 This is a git repository to maintain various klipper config files for my printers / setups.

-This is the branch of my Ender 3 Pro / SKR MINI E3 V1.2 / BLTOUCH setup
+This is the branch of my Kingroon KP3S with original Robin Nano board